 English, Spanish and Portuguese are the most common languages, but there are still some indigenous languages spoken among a large number of people, such as Quechua (8,9 million speakers), Guarani (4,9 million speakers), and Aymara (2,8 million speakers).

 In addition to those, linguists estimate that there are more than 300 languages spoken on a daily basis on the continent.

 4. The Amazon Rainforest is the world’s most biodiverse place

-Even though the Amazon rainforest suffer from illegal deforestation as well as legal deforestation, and illegal pet trade, it is still home to more than 40% of the world’s plants and animals.
+Even though the Amazon rainforest suffers from illegal deforestation as well as legal deforestation, and the illegal pet trade, it is still home to more than 40% of the world’s plants and animals.
 It is incredibly biodiverse, and that’s why it needs to be protected.

 5. It used to be connected to Africa